anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.rst

 share networking but are independent of the PXE network.

 .. figure:: ../figures/RA1-Ch04-Basic-host-config-w-Storage-Network.png
-   :alt: Basic Profile Host Config with shared Storage and OAM net
+   :alt: Basic Profile Host Config with shared Storage and OAM networking
    :align: center

 Figure 4-2: Basic Profile Host Configuration with shared Storage and OAM